merenlab/anvio/anvio/docs/artifacts/enzymes-txt.md

 This artifact is a TAB-delimited file that describes a set of enzymes.

 The user can generate this file to define an arbitrary set of enzymes that they want to estimate metabolism on, using the program %(anvi-estimate-metabolism)s.
+The file can be used to draw KEGG pathway maps highlighting its KOfam annotations with %(anvi-draw-kegg-pathways)s and to build a metabolic reaction network with %(anvi-reaction-network)s.

 ## Minimal file format